 Condos and apartments have to recycle like the rest of us...

 Residential Quick Links

-For 2011, the Morris County municipal recycling rate was calculated to be at 47.2%.
-This is the highest rate in northern NJ, the 3rd highest in the state and places Morris County on track to achieve the 50% recycling rate goal by the 2015 target.
+For 2017, the Morris County municipal recycling rate was 51%.
+This is the highest rate in northern NJ, the 3rd highest in the state and achieve our 50% recycling rate goal.